abond936/My-Journal/docs/Project.md

 - `src/lib/types/` *read directly - fully commented*
 - Zod schemas for all data types
 - Single source of truth
-- Server-side validation
+- Server-side and client-side validation
-- Client-side validation
 - Type checking with TypeScript
   - `Card` - `src/lib/types/card.ts` - Central data entity in the application, containing content, metadata, and references to tags and other cards.
   - `Tag` - `src/lib/types/tag.ts` - Structure for dimensional and hierarchical tags used for organizing and filtering cards.